apex-omontgomery/Montgomery_CSCI2270_FinalProject/README.md

 1. Download Graph.cpp, Graph.h, ProjectDriver.cpp, reactionlist.txt and move to desired folder.
 2. Open compiler of choice (geany, code blocks, etc).
 3. Locate folder with project files and load main.cpp in compiler.
 3a.
-Modify file directory in main.cpp to reference "reactionlist.txt" in your computer.
-See example provided in code.
-4. Compile and run main.cpp
+Enter the file directory as a command line.
 5. Program will load, and create graph with no user input.
 6. Follow directions in user prompt.